krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nexi Checkout.
 You need an agreement with Nets specific to the Nexi Checkout platform to use this plugin.

 == CHANGELOG ==
+= 2024.07.02    - version 2.9.1 =
+* Fix           - Fixed missing payment gateway icons.
+* Fix           - Escape redirect URLs for redirect and overlay checkout flow.
+* Tweak         - Rebranding from Nets to Nexi.
+* Tweak         - Updated links related to rebranding from Nets to Nexi.

 = 2024.04.17    - version 2.9.0 =
 * Tweak         - Tweaks related to PHPCS & WPCS before release on woo.com.
 * Fix           - PHP8.1 compatibility fix.
 Add missing subscription class prop (thanks @khlieng).